 For those cases where the air pump does not come with an air filter, then the air stones have to replace more often.
 This could even be monthly.

 Keep the air pump on a higher surface than the aquarium water

-This method is not just for keeping the pump silent, but still has other benefits.
-Let us say the pump fails due to mechanical issues or there is a power outage, then the water would be siphoned into the air line.
+This method is not just for keeping the pump silent but still has other benefits.
+Let us say the pump fails due to mechanical issues or there is a power outage, then the water would be siphoned into the airline.
 This is only when the pump is positioned at a lower point than the water level.
-This could easily lead to damage of the air pump.
+This could easily lead to damage to the air pump.
 This is easily avoided by having the air pump on a higher level.